mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ And these are the two main ways you can create a state-driven navigation stack.

-^ First there's the seemingly complex one that takes a binding of some data, where that data has a bunch of constraints.
-At the end of the day, the `Data` generic is almost certainly going to be just an array of some hashable values.
+^ First there's the seemingly complex one that takes a binding of a collection of hashable data, and there's all types of constraints that make it look scary.

+^ But really at the end of the day, I think almost everyone is just going to use arrays.
+Maybe there's a use case for some more exotic collection types, but for now let's just simplify things.

 ---